yafeng/SpliceVista/Readme.txt

 —-f is to set image output format, default is png, other formats such as tiff, emf, jpg can be used depending on whether you installed corresponding library.
 Output:ARF5_pattern_heavy.png

-Always specify prefix first and then the gene you would like to plot.
+Always specify prefix first (indicating in which sample file you want to see the identified peptides and splice variants for this gene) and then the gene name you would like to investigate.
 Gene symbol should be exactly the same as the one you see in the file genestatistic.txt.
-Next release version will allow users to set parameters of output image (such as format, size and resolution).
 Look Fig.2 in the paper for interpretation of the figure.

 Now you are finished with the example I.